-- Your effective date for Original Medicare
+- Your effective date for Original Medicare (Medicare Part A and Part B)

 - Your Medicare number – you can find this on your red, white, and blue Medicare card

-Keep in mind that Advantage plans mostly take the form of HMOs and PPOs.
+Keep in mind that Medicare Advantage plans mostly take the form of HMOs and PPOs.
 Thus, they’re similar to offerings from an employer.

-When Can I Apply for Medicare Part C?
+Can I apply for Medicare Advantage Anytime?

-- Switch to another Advantage plan
+- Switch to another Medicare Advantage plan

-- Leave their Advantage plan to return to Original Medicare (with the option to add prescription drug coverage)
+- Leave their Medicare Advantage plan to return to Original Medicare (with the option to add prescription drug coverage)